How to create an array in Python

 print(f"Average: {avg_temp:.1f}°C, Range: {temp_range:.1f}°C")

-• The temperature range is determined by subtracting the result of np.min() from np.max(), finding the difference between the highest and lowest values.
+• The temperature range is calculated by subtracting the output of np.min() from np.max().

 Basic image processing with 2D arrays